-The Association of Independent Schools of the ACT (AISACT) represents all seventeen independent schools in the ACT.
+The Association of Independent Schools of the ACT (AISACT) represents all eighteen independent schools in the ACT.

 Independent schooling has a long and proud history of education in Canberra, starting in the 1920s prior to the opening of (Old) Parliament House.
 Today our schools educate over 13,700 students in schools ranging in sizes from 1650 to 17 students.
 One in five ACT Kindergarten – Year 12 students attends an independent school, and combined the non-government sector (that is, Independent and Catholic Education Office schools) educates forty-three percent of students in the ACT – nearly ten percent above the national average.